liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 The generator creates a new theme in your current directory that inherits styles from [liferay-theme-styled](https://www.npmjs.com/package/liferay-theme-styled) theme.
-Note that the base theme you wish to use can be changed after the theme has been created using the `gulp extend` command.
+Note that the base theme you wish to use can be changed after the theme has been created, using the `gulp extend` command.

 There you have it!
 You now have a working theme.
 At the moment the theme is a bit bare bones, but you have everything you need to get started.
 The generated